MartinMarcellan/MartinMarcellan.github.io/Sprinters.md

 permalink: /sprinters/
 ---

-Sprinters are the fasters riders on the peloton, they can reach speeds of over 60 kilometres per hour to win a stage.
+Sprinters are the fastest riders on the peloton, they can reach speeds of over 60 kilometres per hour to win a stage.
 The most common way to rank sprinters is by counting the number of victories they have in the current season.
 This is not a reliable way of ranking them as not all the races have the same starting lineup, what makes the popular races harder to win.
 In order to take this factor into consideration, an ELO ranking system has been used to make this ranking system.

 Sprinters are a type of rider that is suitable for a ranking like this, because unlike climbers, they always go flat out to win the stage without taking into consideration factors like tactics and the general classification.
 Fast riders usually dispute flat stages where the peloton arrives full to the finish line and a high top speed is required to win.